LouisMazel/maz-ui/packages/vitepress-starter/docs/components/maz-drawer.md

 ---
 title: MazDrawer
-description: MazDrawer is a standalone component to add a collapsible sidebar or top, bottom bar
+description: MazDrawer is a standalone component to add a collapsible sidebar or top and bottom bar
 ---

 # {{ $frontmatter.title }}